fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Night-Time Vehicle Sensing in Far Infrared Image with Deep Learning.md

 * The authors achieve a framerate of 21 FPS which is good enough for automotive applications.
 * The resolution of these cameras is typically rather small, making it easy to process the image but limiting the usability as a stand-alone sensor.
+* All in all, FIR will need to overcome challenges of cost, field of view and increased durability to meet the stringent criteria for automation-grade sensors.